Skip to content

 This will allow you to paste a link to each of the custom fonts used in your email designs (eg. https://fonts.cdnfonts.com/s/8766/SansThirteenBlack.woff), which will then be included as @font-face CSS rules in your exported HTML.

-Select and preview web safe fallback fonts โ€‹
+Setting and previewing web safe fallback fonts โ€‹

 If your using custom fonts in your emails, you can set a web safe fallback font for each custom font, which will be displayed as a fallback if the HTML email is being view in any email clients that don't support custom fonts.